Data Integration Via Analysis of Subspaces (DIVAS): Methodology

 \subsection{Joint Subspace Estimation}

-Here we formally introduce the optimization problem for locating shared structure in DIVAS.
-The conceptual constraints and objective function are shown in \eqref{DivasOptHeur} and the full computational implementation is shown in \eqref{DivasOptCCSlackLoad}.
+We formally introduce the optimization problem for locating shared structure in DIVAS.
+The conceptual constraints and objective function are shown in \eqref{DivasOptHeur} and the full numerical algorithm is deferred to Appendix~\ref{sec:optdetails} with the main subproblem being a convex optimization problem \eqref{DivasOptCCSlackLoad}.

 For any given collection of blocks $\ib$, the corresponding joint subspace should be near each of the included blocks in some sense.
 In DIVAS, proximity is evaluated in terms of angles between candidate directions and subspaces.
-In particular, during each phase of joint subspace estimation we minimize the angle between candidate directions $\vb\astar$ and the estimated trait space subspaces of included blocks as our objective.
-This objective is expressed in terms of angle cosines in line 1 of \eqref{DivasOptHeur}.
+In particular, during each phase of joint subspace estimation we minimize the angle between candidate directions $\vb\astar$ and the estimated trait space subspaces of included blocks subject to identifiability and feasibility constraints:

+In practice, this problem is solved via an iterative procedure called convex-concave procedure as described in \citep{il2016}.
+This algorithm is also called DC (Difference of two Convex functions) algorithm in the literature.
+Full explanation can be found in Appendix~\ref{sec:optdetails}.
+In the rest of this section we discuss details of the optimization problem \eqref{DivasOptHeur} and its role in the estimation of the joint signal structure.

+The objective function is expressed in terms of angle cosines in line 1 of \eqref{DivasOptHeur}.
 To ensure that a candidate direction lies in the true signal subspace of an included block $\Xb_k, k\in \ib$ with high significance, the trait space angle between a candidate direction and the subspace spanned by the columns of $\check{\Vb}_k$ should be at most the trait space angle perturbation bound $\hat{\phi}_k$.
 Additionally, the object space angle between $\Xb_k\vb\astar$ and the subspace spanned by the columns of $\check{\Ub}_k$ should be at most the object space angle perturbation bound $\hat{\psi}_k$.
 Finally, the angle between a candidate direction and an excluded block should be at least the trait space angle perturbation bound $\hat{\phi}_k$.
 These requirements are expressed as constraints for the optimization problem in lines 2-6 in \eqref{DivasOptHeur}, with subscripts $T$ and $O$ indicating angles in trait space and object space respectively.
 Crucially, our dimensionally flexible subspace-based angle perturbation approach to signal extraction allows object space information to be incorporated very naturally into the joint subspace estimation algorithm.
 This innovation enhances the significance and interpretability of loadings vectors found using DIVAS.